conda-forge/conda-forge.github.io/blog/2025-02-13-conda-forge-v1-recipe-support.md

 The v1 recipe format has a number of benefits:

 - It always parses as valid YAML which makes it much easier to modify it with the bot infrastructure of conda-forge.
 While meta.yaml looks like YAML, it can contain Jinja logic incompatible with the YAML specification, which make significantly complicates parsing and automated manipulation.
 Additionally, the new recipe format has [a published JSON schema](https://github.com/prefix-dev/recipe-format/blob/main/schema.json) which means that the editing experience in VS Code is greatly improved with contextual help.
-- The new recipe executes much faster, which is partially due to some design decisions (no more recursive evaluation) as well as due to rattler-build building on top of a modern re-implementation of the conda standards in Rust.
+- The new recipe format enables much faster builds due to design decisions that eliminate the need for recursive parsing.
-- The log output of rattler-build is greatly improved, always showing the user what the final files in the package are and the final metadata.
 - Some features of conda-build, such as multiple outputs, had a lot of implicit behavior.
 We are fixing that in the v1 recipe.

+conda-forge uses rattler-build as its default build tool for the v1 recipe format. rattler-build currently has some significant benefits:

+- rattler-build is built on top of rattler, a modern re-implementation of the conda standards in Rust, enabling extremely fast recipe builds.
+- The log output of rattler-build is greatly improved, always showing the user what the final files in the package are and the final metadata.

 You can read much more about the v1 recipe format in the [https://rattler.build](https://rattler.build) docs and the two CEPs [CEP-0013](https://github.com/conda/ceps/blob/main/cep-0013.md) and [CEP-0014](https://github.com/conda/ceps/blob/main/cep-0014.md).
 With the new format comes also a new build tool called [`rattler-build`](https://github.com/prefix-dev/rattler-build) which is developed by [`prefix.dev`](https://prefix.dev).
 It is a reimplementation of conda-build in Rust, on top of the [`rattler`](https://github.com/conda/rattler) libraries.

 A simple v1 recipe looks something like the following: